sijubaby/thinkpalm-agentai-Siju-Baby-Lab-1-ReAct-Agent/README.md

 Thrissur

 ## Sample Output
-A popular restaurant in Kozhikode is Paragon Restaurant.
+A popular restaurant in Thrissur is Paragon Restaurant.